elbernaderen/machine-learning-signal-finder/README.md

 ## Description
 This script calls the function **store_ohlcv** from [bina.py](https://github.com/elbernaderen/machine-learning-signal-finder#binapy), that is used to download the historical asset, setting the name of the asset in capital letters, name of the file that will be created, year, month and day since when take in count.
 ## Usage:
-To download a historical asset for [amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#amplitudespy) and ETHUSDT for ex since a determinated date, must call the function as continue:
+To download a historical asset for [amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#amplitudespy) and a asset, for example ETHUSDT since a determinated date,must be called the program in console as continue:

 ```bash
 py call_bina.py ETHUSDT base 2019 1 1
 ```
-To download a historical asset for [backtest_amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#backtest_amplitudespy) and BTCUSDT for ex since a determinated date, must call the function as continue:
+To download a historical asset for [backtest_amplitudes.py](https://github.com/elbernaderen/machine-learning-signal-finder#backtest_amplitudespy) and a asset, for example  BTCUSDT since a determinated date, must be called the program in console as continue:
 ```bash
 py call_bina.py BTCUSDT prueba 2022 3 5
 ```